 If you have older children, preteens, or teenagers, you may want to consider holding a pumpkin carving contest.

 A cute pumpkin-shaped trophy may be a great little souvenir for their room.

-A little pro tip: bring the pumpkins inside a couple of hours before carving.
+Bring the pumpkins inside a few hours before carving.
 The inside of a pumpkin can get pretty cold and hurt your hands.